Continuing Education Activity

 - 8.4% concentration = 50 mEq in 50 mL.
 8.4% concentration supplies 84 mg/mL, which also consists 1 mEq/mL for each sodium and bicarbonate.
 One ampoule of 50 ml contains 50 mEq sodium and 50 mEq bicarbonate to a total of 100 mEq/50 mL and corresponds to 2000 mosm per liter.
 This formulation is a hypertonic solution and can raise serum sodium concentration with the attraction of water to the extracellular areas from the intracellular area.

-NaHCO3 IV infusions are made in the following formulations:
+NaHCO3 IV infusions are available in the following formulations:

 - 50 mEq, 75 mEq, 100 mEq NaHCO3 in 1L of 0.45% NS, 0.45%NS+D5W, or D5W